Palomita2222/Database_python/README.md

 #IMPORTANT# For now, you can create custom tables, and in theese you can add userames and passwords to store them securely.
 The script is being updated soon and a V2 is coming!
 In the V2, the script will include customisability to the data and you will be able to append to the DB dictionaries with more than 2 pieces of data, or individual strings & numbers.
 For now the script saves 2 values you enter as username and the other one as password.

 Thanks for everything!

+EDIT: IF YOU ARE READING THIS, THE CODE IS NOT PROPERLY WORKING, I AM UPDATING THE CODE RIGHT NOW, THANKS